d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 by introducing our model-based decisions to the environment, we might break the model.

-While we cannot possible give these topics a complete treatment in one section, we aim here to expose some common concerns, and to stimulate the critical thinking required to detect these situations early, mitigate damage, and use machine learning responsibly.
+While we cannot possibly give these topics a complete treatment in one section, we aim here to expose some common concerns, and to stimulate the critical thinking required to detect these situations early, mitigate damage, and use machine learning responsibly.
 Some of the solutions are simple
-(ask for the "right" data)
+(ask for the "right" data),
 some are technically difficult
-(implement a reinforcement learning system), and others require that step outside the realm of statistical prediction altogether and grapple with difficult philosophical questions concerning the ethical application of algorithms.
+(implement a reinforcement learning system), and others require that we step outside the realm of statistical prediction altogether and grapple with difficult philosophical questions concerning the ethical application of algorithms.